dybooksIT/kubernetes-book/ingress/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 * `nginx.ingress.kubernetes.io/proxy-ssl-secret: secretName`:
   Specifies a Secret with the certificate `tls.crt`, key `tls.key` in PEM format used for authentication to a proxied HTTPS server.
 It should also contain trusted CA certificates `ca.crt` in PEM format used to verify the certificate of the proxied HTTPS server.
-  This annotation also accepts the alternative form "namespace/secretName", in which case the Secret lookup is performed in the referenced namespace instead of the Ingress namespace.
+  This annotation expects the Secret name in the form "namespace/secretName".
 * `nginx.ingress.kubernetes.io/proxy-ssl-verify`:
   Enables or disables verification of the proxied HTTPS server certificate. (default: off)
 * `nginx.ingress.kubernetes.io/proxy-ssl-verify-depth`:
   Sets the verification depth in the proxied HTTPS server certificates chain. (default: 1)
 * `nginx.ingress.kubernetes.io/proxy-ssl-ciphers`:
   Specifies the enabled [ciphers](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_ssl_ciphers) for requests to a proxied HTTPS server.
 The ciphers are specified in the format understood by the OpenSSL library.
+* `nginx.ingress.kubernetes.io/proxy-ssl-name`:
+  Allows to set [proxy_ssl_name](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_ssl_name).
+This allows overriding the server name used to verify the certificate of the proxied HTTPS server.
+This value is also passed through SNI when a connection is established to the proxied HTTPS server.
 * `nginx.ingress.kubernetes.io/proxy-ssl-protocols`:
   Enables the specified [protocols](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_ssl_protocols) for requests to a proxied HTTPS server.
+* `nginx.ingress.kubernetes.io/proxy-ssl-server-name`:
+  Enables passing of the server name through TLS Server Name Indication extension (SNI, RFC 6066) when establishing a connection with the proxied HTTPS server.

 ### Configuration snippet